-A membership site is a complicated ecosystem.
-For use cases where you find yourself having to alter your AccessAlly site with a staging site, the developer tools are necessary to prevent purchases and subscriptions made through your AccessAlly order forms from being lost or accidentally duplicated.
+You can use the developer tools inside AccessAlly to prevent purchases and subscriptions made through your AccessAlly order forms from being lost or accidentally duplicated.

 Why Do Duplicate Charges Happen With a Staging Site?